complex/abaddon/NOTES.markdown

 Should there be a way to create an occurrence from the events index?
 It's already somewhat cramped on a small screen.
 Maybe when you click the count it creates an occurrence.
 The count could transform into a check mark on hover.

+Split the submit button for creating occurrences into two buttons: one "add with location" and one "add without location".
+The first is a normal form submit button.
+The second is added via JS and initiates the location request process, then modifies and submits the form.